OfficeDev/ews-java-api/readme.md

 ## Binding to an Existing Item

-If you know the unique identifier of an e-mail message and want to retrieve its details from Exchange, you have to write the following:
+If you know the unique identifier of an email message and want to retrieve its details from Exchange, you have to write the following:

 ```
 // Bind to an existing message using its unique identifier.